marius-avram/nym-file-service-provider/README.md

 # nym-file-service-provider
-A service provider for the Nym network, that saves locally received files
+A service provider for the Nym network, that saves locally received files.
+It behaves as a server application and in a production environment should be available 24/7.

 This is a minimal implentation.
 Communication is done with binary messages.